Beautiful Miss Poppy

 We are fundraising for specialist equipment and therapies that will give Poppy the best opportunity to maximise her potential and improve her quality of life.
 We have a real chance to make a difference to Poppy’s functional outcome, but needs access to the right interventions and equipment.

-Poppy is now 10 and will be starting secondary school next year.
-She continues to grow and has out grown her wheelchair.
+Poppy is now 10 and will be starting secondary school this year.

-She has been trialling eye gaze equipment as a way to communicate which has been going really well.
-We really want Poppy to have her own equipment so she can practice daily so she can maximise her ability and to enable her to possibly use this to communicate in the future.
+She has been trialling eye gaze equipment as a way to communicate which has been going really well and is continuing at school too.
+We really want Poppy to have her own equipment so she can practice daily so she can maximise her ability to communicate in the future.

-The first three items we are fundraising for are:
+The first item we are fundraising for are:

 Tree of Hope reserves to use these funds for any purpose stated in